admiraldonkey/simple-site/README.md

 # South Africa

-## About

-Software Development Bootcamp - Week 1 project
+Software Development Bootcamp - Week 1 Project - A simple webpage about South Africa.

 ## What requirements did you achieve?